• Skip to primary navigation

 The meat, which can also be chicken, is usually grilled or sauteed with peppers and onions that are cut into similar sized strips as the meat.

-• Easy to make!
-You can prep the meat ahead of time, slice your vegetables up before you need them and just toss them on the griddle to cook.
+• This dish is so easy to make!
+You can prep the meat ahead of time, slice your vegetables up before you need them and just toss them on the griddle when you’re ready to cook.

-• Feeds a Crowd!
-I love that it uses 1 1/2 pounds of steak so I can feed guests.
-We have a larger Blackstone and I can easily double this too.
+• I love that it uses 1 1/2 pounds of steak so I can easily feed a crowd.
+We have a larger Blackstone and I can easily double this recipe.

-• Make it Yours!
-The best part is if I want a little more heat I can adjust the seasoning or if I’m feed a crowd everyone can top them to their preference so it’s always a hit.
+• The best part is if I want a little more heat I can adjust the seasoning or if I’m feed a crowd everyone can top them to their preference so it’s always a hit.

 Ingredients Needed to make Blackstone Steak Fajitas